saghul/evergreen/docs/design.rst

   in threading
 - Task scheduling has to be predictable and consistent, but without being exposed to the user
-- The event loop (or hub or reactor) must be explicitly created
+- The event loop (or hub or reactor) is a first class citizen and it's not hidden

 Event loop